huangwb8/GSClassifier.principle/docs/Advanced-development.md

 ## Submit models to luckyModel package

-Considering most users of `GSClassifier` might have no need for lots of models, We divided the model storage feature into an new ensembl package called [**luckyModel**](https://github.com/huangwb8/luckyModel).
+Considering most users of `GSClassifier` might not need lots of models, We divided the model storage feature into a new ensemble package called [**luckyModel**](https://github.com/huangwb8/luckyModel).
 Don't worry, the usage is very easy!

-If you want to summit your model, you should apply for a contributor of `luckyModel` first.
+If you want to submit your model, you should apply for a contributor of `luckyModel` first.
 Then, just send the model (`.rds`) into the `inst/extdata/<project>` path of `luckyModel`.
-After audit, your branch would be accepted and available for the users.
+After an audit, your branch would be accepted and available for the users.

-The name of your model must be the format as following:
+The name of your model must be the format as follows:

 ```
 # <project>